LemaruX/PiStorm-Firmware/README.md

 **Prerequisites**
 - An SD card containing PiOS Lite (available [here](https://www.raspberrypi.com/software/)).
+- An internet connection (either via WiFi or ethernet is fine).
-- Either a keyboard and screen connected to the Pi, or WiFi and SSH enabled in PiOS and a tool to access it (for example PuTTY or KiTTY).
+- Either a keyboard and screen connected to the Pi, or enable SSH in PiOS and use a terminal tool to access it (for example PuTTY or KiTTY).

 Boot the Pi from the SD card containing PiOS Lite, and login to the Pi when prompted.

+Ensure the packages are up-to-date:
+`sudo apt update`

+Install Git:
+`sudo apt install git`

 Clone the repository:
 `git clone https://github.com/LemaruX/PiStorm-Firmware`